Explainer: How can Tunisia hold an election runoff with one candidate in jail?

 Karoui then founded a charity to alleviate poverty, a cause also taken up by Nessma which broadcasts reports critical of the government and supportive of his own philanthropic work.

-Nessma TV has no official license but Karoui has ignored orders from Tunisia’s media regulator to pull the plug, saying the demands are politically motivated.
+Nessma TV has no official licence but Karoui has ignored orders from Tunisia’s media regulator to pull the plug, saying the demands are politically motivated.

 Parliament has also passed legislation barring candidates who have received foreign or charitable donations in the year before an election - which would have disqualified Karoui - but the former president died in July before signing it into law.